mbakhtar/iste-advanced-agriculture-v1/advancedagriculture.md

 soilMoisture=github:climate-action-kits/pxt-fwd-edu
 ```
 ## Step 1
+Plug your USB cable into the micro:bit and insert it into the Climate Action Kit board.
+Click on the button to the right of download and follow the steps to pair your micro:bit.

+## Step 2
+Click on the “Sensors” drawer and find the “Set all ledRing LEDs to 10” block.
+Drag the block under the forever loop and hit download to activate your LED.
 On your screen you can see a ``||basic: on start||`` block and a ``||basic:forever||``
 block.
 Insert or nest a ``||basic: show leds||`` under the ``||basic:on start||``.
 Click on the squares of the ``||basic:show leds||`` to turn the ``||basic:leds||``